Community Briefs for Jan. 8, 2019

-The Tringali Inline Hockey Rink court will be closed through Thursday for repairs.
-The rink is at 3460 N. Access Rd, Englewood.
+The Tringali inline hockey rink court will be closed through Thursday for repairs.
+The rink is at 3460 N. Access Road, Englewood.
 For information, contact Brenda Sisk at 941-833-3824 or Brenda.Sisk@CharlotteCountyFL.gov.

 LB Touchdown Club

-The Lemon Bay Touchdown Club meets at 7 p.m.
-Wednesday in Room 235 at LBHS, 2201 Placida Road, Engelwood.
+The Lemon Bay Touchdown Club meets at 7 p.m. today in Room 235 at LBHS, 2201 Placida Road, Engelwood.
 The group consists of players' parents, alumni and fans.
 The club helps provide financial support to the Lemon Bay Manta Rays Football team.
-New members are welcome.
 For more information, visit lbtdc.weebly.com and follow LBTDClub on Facebook.

 Project Graduation

 Lemon Bay High School Project Graduation committee will meet at 7 p.m.
 Thursday at the Media Center in Lemon Bay High School, 2201 Placida Road, Englewood.
-The committee is part of a nonprofit organization that plans a graduation-night gathering each year for the Lemon Bay graduating class.
-The all-night event includes games, activities, dancing, prizes, a memory walk and lots of food.
+The committee is part of a nonprofit organization that plans an all-night graduation-night gathering each year for the Lemon Bay graduating class that includes games, activities, dancing, prizes, a memory walk and lots of food.
 Graduating seniors are encouraged to stay with their classmates one last time in this safe environment for the entire evening.
 The committee meets monthly to organize fundraisers and plan for the event.
 Parents of all LBHS students are invited to participate.
 For more information, email projgradlbhs@yahoo.com, like Lemon Bay High School Project Graduation on Facebook, or plan to attend a meeting.

 Cook with Chef Warren